Goran Bunjevčević: Administrative career

 At the beginning of March 2008 he was named as Red Star Belgrade's sporting director, replacing Stevan Stojanović in the position.
 Bunjevčević worked at the post under club president Toplica Spasojević.
 On 2 September 2008 Bunjevčević left Red Star Belgrade along with club president Spasojević.

 By December 2014, it had been 3 years since he became the chairman of FK Zemun.

 In May 2016, Bunjevčević was elected into an executive board of the Football Association of Serbia under a new president, Slaviša Kokeza.

 He became sport director of the association, managing among others the appointment of the national team coach.

 Personal life

 His younger brother Mirko was also a footballer.

 Death

 On 20 May 2018, Bunjevčević suffered an aneurysm followed by a stroke and had to undergo emergency surgery.
-While in hospital care, the Serbian national team at the FIFA World Cup beat Costa Rica 1-0, and the team captain and only scorer Aleksandar Kolarov dedicated the goal and the win to Bunjevčević.
+While in hospital care, the Serbia national team at the FIFA World Cup beat Costa Rica 1–0, and the team captain and only scorer Aleksandar Kolarov dedicated the goal and the win to Bunjevčević.
 On 28 June 2018, Bunjevčević died at the age of 45 after over a month in a coma.